umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Umbraco-Backoffice/index.md

 The tree is a list of multiple items, it could be media items or content items.
 The tree is always located to the left of the Dashboard.

-### Node
+### Page

-A node is an item in the tree list.
-What a node is changes depending on what section you are in.
-For example, in the Content section a node would be a piece of content or a page, and in media, it would be an image or a folder.
+A page is an item in the tree list.
+What a page is changes depending on what section you are in.
+For example, in the Content section a page would be a piece of content or a page, and in media, it would be an image or a folder.

 ### Dashboards/Workspaces